Smile-SA/palindrome.js-local-live-monitoring/README.md

 1. Clone this repository.
 2. Install the dependencies by running `yarn`.
 3. Start the application by running `yarn start`.
-4. Open your browser and visit `http://localhost:3000`.
-## Folder Structure

-The folder structure of this application is as follows:

-├── server.js

-├── README.md

-├── package.json

-├──
 ## API Endpoints

 The following are the available API endpoints:

 - `/`: Handles test server in port 3000.
 - `/datasys`: Handles all system and service metrics.

 ## Contributing

 If you'd like to contribute to this project, please follow these steps: